 - sanction inappropriate conduct.

-Contact the Ethics and Deontology Division
+Contact the Group Ethics Division

-By adopting an ethics programme, we’ve created a powerful tool to protect our long-term growth, look after our employees, and protect our company from all forms of inappropriate and unfair. conduct.
+By adopting an ethics programme, we’ve created a powerful tool to protect our long-term growth, look after our employees, and protect our company from all forms of inappropriate and unfair conduct.
 It also offers a sensible, deliberate approach to handling sensitive issues.
 Our ethics programme has three main goals: